Sure Signs You May Need the ER, Says This ER Doctor

 Shortness of Breath 7-11 Days After Positive Covid-19 Diagnosis

 With all the talk about COVID-19, you may feel that any symptom would require an Emergency Department visit.
 Although these symptoms can be scary, many of them can be treated at home.
 More data is coming out that if you are symptomatic from COVID-19 and are having worsening symptoms in the 7-11 day time period, it may be best to be seen in the ER.
 If you have any concerning symptoms at any point after diagnosis a discussion with your Primary Care Physician is a good first step.
-And as for yourself: To get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through this pandemic without catching coronavirus, don't miss this essential list: Most COVID Patients Did This Before Getting Sick.

 Dr. Kenneth Perry is an active practicing physician and Medical Director of an Emergency Department in Charleston, South Carolina.